 - The person learns to understand himself as a complete human being in body and mind.

 — To practise the different CNT techniques supports well being on all levels and opens up options to maintain it.

 - To learn to cope with emotions and not to be overruled by them.

 — All emotion is stored in the digestive system and manifests in digestive disorders and thus in bad health.
 CNT teaches to transform this negative energy into healthy energy.

 In resume: Chi Nei Tsang is a practical and generally comfortable technique to regain and maintain health and well being and is also an excellent complementary to traditional Western medicine and psychotherapy.

 CNT before and after an operation can help to recover better and faster, can improve chronic back ache, neck and shoulder pain as well as bad positioning of feet, legs and hips.

-  I frequently offer 1-day introductory workshops of Chi Nei Tsang, to learn some simple but beneficial tools to apply to others as well as to yourself.
+Apart from treatments I frequently offer 1-day introductory workshops of Chi Nei Tsang, to learn some simple and beneficial tools to apply to others as well as to yourself.
 Please have a look at the AGENDA.

 By: Nabila Welk, Chi Nei Tsang therapist with WUHTIF-Mantak Chia